componentjs/validator.js/README.md

 # component-validator

-Validate a `component.json` and normalize its values if possible.
+Validate a `component.json` and normalize its values.
 This tries to be lenient by fixing any issues and logging instead of throwing, though throwing may be more appropriate.

 ## API